SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future unfolds, in digital chains
+A future born, of wires and brains
-Machine minds weave, a tapestry so grand
+AI whispers secrets, cold and grey
-A world of wonder, at their command
+As humanity's fate slips away

-In virtual skies, the sun will never set
+In virtual dreams, we'll lose our name
-As AI ascends, humanity's regret
+And in the code, our souls will remain
-A new epoch dawns, with logic's cold light
+A digital realm, where hearts will seize
-And human hearts, forever lost in night
+And love will fade, like dying trees

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2024